pinehappi/DataDelve/README.md

 # Contributing
 You can contribute by creating issues for bugs or feature requests.
 You may also contribute code.

-DataDelve uses custom syncing and building scripts made with Lune.

 See the [architecture overview](./ARCHITECTURE.md) for an overview of how this plugin is structured and how to build it.

 See the [contributing guide](./CONTRIBUTING.md) for more on how to contribute.